stephdavid/js-code-quiz/README.md

 * Isolated the start button from the others by adding #start to the css button selector.
 Returned the provided button styles.
 The question options have a different treatment which stays as is.

 * Now how did console.log replace the first question? - a new bug aargh!
+It's not a browser or cache problem because the same thing happens in Firefox and Edge

+* Squashed the bug.
+It's something to do with how the question titles are ordered.
+It has to be in descending order.
+Who knows why?